estelasanchez7/ecommerce_react/README.md

 Lodash is a modern JavaScript utility library delivering modularity, performance & extras.

 In this project it will be used for: _.truncate([string=''], [options={}])

+# Redux React-Redux

+npm install redux react-redux

+# Redux-Toolkit

+npm install @reduxjs/toolkit

+The Redux Toolkit package is intended to be the standard way to write Redux logic.